hiiamboris/red-wiki/REP|WIP-XXXX---REPL-Enhancements.md

 If you type the above code in the console, you cannot go up and edit the mistake.
 Therefore, there should be a key combination - (CTRL + up-arrow) to move to the upper lines without losing the code on the current line (and (CTRL + down-arrow) to move to the next line) and continue editing.

+Also, it would be good to get rid of the trailing `[` and replace it with ` ` (space) on multi line blocks, as all they do is hinder copy-and-paste.

 ### Syntax Highlighting

 There should be an optional (hidden behind a switch) syntax highlighting support in the REPL.